scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 ## Deploying Scalar DL on Kubernetes Service

 If you are going to create the infrastructure with Terraform scripts mentioned above, you can use Ansible scripts included in scalar-k8s to deploy Scalar DL to AKS.
+The Ansible scripts apply the Helm charts stored in the [`charts`](../charts) directory in an appropriate order automatically.
 Please follow [How to Deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md).

-The Ansible scripts use the Helm charts stored in the [`charts`](../charts) directory.
-You can run these Helm charts directly if you use a Kubernetes cluster set up in a way that doesn't use scalar-terraform.
-You can also use the Helm charts on an infrastructure created with the scalar-terraform instead of running them from Ansible.
+You can also apply these Helm charts manually.
 Please follow [How to Deploy Scalar DL on Kubernetes with Helm Charts](./DeployScalarDLHelm.md) for details.